Azure Data Factory

 Importing objects

 When the connection was successful Dataedo will read objects and show a list of objects found.
-You can choose which objects to import.
-You can also use an advanced filter to narrow down the list of objects.
+You can choose which object types to import.
+You can also use advanced filter to narrow down the list of objects.

 Confirm list of objects to import by clicking Next.